20 Liters Program Report – June 2018

 Please join us in praying for the search for Victor’s replacement.
 And we’ll be sure to keep you updated as we welcome a new member to our team in Rwanda.

-There were 427 home visits conducted by staff and volunteers in the month of June, along with checks to 19 SAM2 Community Filters.
-During visits volunteers support in back washing and any minor repairs are done.
+Finally, volunteers conducted 427 home visits in the month of June.
+In addition, staff checked 19 SAM2 Community filters.
+During visits, volunteers support households in back washing filters and any minor repairs are done.
 There are no bigger issues in the use of filters observed during home visits.

 Our team also participated in community mobilization activities.
-A one day meeting was organized with the Church Network Committee, volunteers, and local leaders from Gahanga Sector in Kicukiro District to discuss on how additional SAM3 filters will be distributed.
+Staff organized a one day meeting with the Church Network Committee, volunteers, and local leaders from Gahanga to discuss the distribution of additional SAM3 Household filters.
 The meeting discussed the distribution plan, and involvement of all concerned people to ensure that there is smooth distribution.